heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 - **Title**: DAI 2023-2024 - Java IOs benchmarking - @YOUR_GITHUB_USERNAME
 - **Category**: Show and tell
-- **Description**: The link to your GitHub repository, the results of your benchmarking and your conclusions to the following questions:
+- **Description**: The link to your GitHub repository, the results of your benchmarking in Markdown table and add your conclusions to the following questions:
   - Which type of stream is the most efficient for each use case?
   - Why is it more efficient than the other types of streams?
   - What is the difference between binary data and text data?
   - What is a character encoding?
-  - Why this methodology is important?
+  - Why is this methodology important?

 This will notify us that you have completed the exercise and we can check your work.